 - Maintain a healthy blood pressure.
 Keeping your blood pressure in the normal range may help prevent both vascular dementia and Alzheimer's disease.

 - Prevent or control diabetes.
-Avoiding the onset of diabetes, with diet and exercise, is another possible way to decrease your risk of dementia.
-If you already have diabetes, controlling your glucose levels can help protect your brain blood vessels from damage.
+Avoiding the onset of type 2 diabetes, with diet and exercise, is another possible way to decrease your risk of dementia.
+If you already have diabetes, controlling your glucose levels may help protect your brain blood vessels from damage.

 - Quit smoking.
 Smoking tobacco damages blood vessels everywhere in your body.